rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 -->

-## The Need for Speed: Speed up Build Times with Context Caching
+## The Need for Speed - Reduce Build Times with Context Caching

 - **The** **problem**: Integration tests require a started & initialized Spring `ApplicationContext`, which takes time to start
 - **The** **solution**: Spring Test `TestContext` caching, caches an already started Spring `ApplicationContext` for later reuse